zhangbaozhe/icg_ros/README.md

 # ICG ROS Wrapper

-This is a ROS wrapper of the implementation of a pose tracking library ICG developed by DRL.
+This is a ROS wrapper of the implementation of a pose tracking library ICG developed by DLR.
 The original repo can be found [here](https://github.com/DLR-RM/3DObjectTracking/tree/master/ICG).

 If you are interested in this work and want to use it in your project, please site it with
 ```text